 Generic Stages Deinonychus Grammatical (Structure) Features Opening statement introducing the subject The model of Deinonychus, a dinosaur from the Creataceous period, can be found in the Museum of Natural Science.
 Deinonychus is small by dinosaur standards.
-It is about 2.5 metres in length and stands about one metre high at the shoulder.
-Timeless Present Series of paragraphs describing the This reptile has a long tail, spindly legs and slender neck.
+It is about 2.5 metres in length and stands about one metre Timeless Present Series of paragraphs describing the subject high at the shoulder.
+This reptile has a long tail, spindly legs and slender neck.
 The head is large and the jaws are lined with sharp teeth.
-Adjectives subject The tail, approximately 3 metres in length, has vertebrae surrounded by bundles of bony rods so the whole tail can be held stiff.
-The toes of the Deinonychus are unusual.
+The tail, approximately 3 metres in length, has vertebrae surrounded by bundles of bony rods so the whole tail can be held stiff.
+Adjectives The toes of the Deinonychus are unusual.
 The first toe is small and points backwards.
 The second toe has a huge sickle-shaped claw and is raised.
 The third and fourth toes are in the normal position.
-Topic Sentences Conclusion Deinonychus is an interesting example of a fast- running dinosaur.
+Deinonychus is an interesting example of a fast- Topic Sentences